MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

-# Quest 2 - Prepare your Development Environment
+# Quest 2 - Prepare your development environment

 ## Prepare your fork.